Coordination in distributed networks via coded actions with application to power control: Information constraints on black achievable empirical coordination

+Note that we have not proved whether the information constraint of Theorem~\ref{thm:achiev-GP} is a necessary condition for implementability in case II.
+One might be tempted to adopt a side information interpretation of the problem to derive the converse, since~\eqref{eq:lower-bound-II} resembles the situation of~\cite{CoverChiang-2002}; however, finding the appropriate auxiliary variables does not seem straightforward and is left as a refinement of the present analysis.

-While Theorem~\ref{thm:achiev-ISIT} has been derived for the case of an \ac{iid} random system state, the result generalizes to a situation in which the system state is constant over $L\geq1$ consecutive stages and \ac{iid} from one stage to the next.
-In such case, the information constraint becomes
+While Theorem~\ref{thm:achiev-GP} and Corollary~\ref{thm:achiev-ISIT} have been derived for an \ac{iid} random state, the results generalize to a situation in which the state is constant over $L\geq1$ consecutive stages and \ac{iid} from one block of $L$ stages to the next.
+For strategies as in case I, the information constraint becomes

-This modified constraint is useful in some setting, such as in wireless communications for which channels can often be assumed to be block \ac{iid}.
-When $L\rightarrow \infty$, which correspond to a single realization of the random system state, the information constraint is always satisfied and any joint distribution over $\Delta(\mc{X}_0 \times \mc{X}_1 \times \mc{X}_2)$ is implementable.
+In fact, one can reproduce the argument in the proof of Corollary~\ref{thm:achiev-ISIT} and remark that one can communicate over the channel at a rate $L$ times larger than the rate required for the covering of the source.
+Specifically, to encode $m$ realizations of the random state, the source codebooks must contain $ 2^{mR}$ codewords with~$R>I_Q(X_0;X_2)$; however, the channel codebooks can contain $2^{mLR}$ codewords with $R<I_Q(X_1;Y|X_0X_2)$.
+The source and channel codes are compatible if $m I_Q(X_0;X_2)<mLI_Q(X_1;Y|X_0X_2)$, which is the desired result in~\eqref{eq:block_fading}.
+This modified constraint is useful in some wireless communication settings for which channel states are often block \ac{iid}.
+When $L\rightarrow \infty$, which correspond to a single realization of the random state, the information constraint is always satisfied and any $\ol{Q}\in\Delta(\calX)$ is implementable.

 Finally, we emphasize that the information constraint obtained when coordinating via actions differs from what would be obtained when coordinating using classical communication~\cite{Shannon1948} with a dedicated channel.
-If Agent 1 could communicate with Agent 2 through a channel with capacity $C$, then all joint distributions $\widetilde{Q}\in\Delta(\calX_0\times\calX_1\times\calX_2)$ subject to the information constraint
+If Agent 1 could communicate with Agent 2 through a channel with capacity $C$, then all $\widetilde{Q}\in\Delta(\calX)$ subject to the information constraint